East Lansing & Okemos Family Law Lawyers

 - Alimony/spousal support paid/received between the parents in this particular case

-- Lack of parenting time for person paying child support
+- Lack of parenting time for the person paying child support

 - Re-marriage/new spouse for either party

 The Friend of the Court office in the county where the Court ordered child support payments typically handles the receipt of child support payments from the payor and disbursement to the payee.

 However, it is possible to pay child support directly between the parties.
 This usually requires “opting out” of Friend of the Court services, which has long-term implications and is a decision that cannot be made lightly.
 It is important to have an experienced attorney advise you before “opting out” of these services.
 “Opting out” of Friend of the Court must also be approved by the Judge assigned to your case.

 Child support is modifiable in Michigan.
 The parties cannot agree to “non-modifiable” child support.
 It is important to note, child support cannot be changed retroactively; it can only be changed for payments going forward in the future.
 The current Michigan Child Support Formula Manual indicates that the “minimum threshold for modification” is 10% of the currently ordered support payment or $50 per month, whichever is greater.